The CHAMACOS Study is a longitudinal birth cohort study examining chemicals and other factors in the environment and children’s health.

 - Clinica de Salud del Valle de Salinas

-- Learn more about our Community Partners here.
+- Learn more about our other community partners here.